-This 2004 State of the Faculty Report Card is produced, paid for, and distributed by the University of Washington chapter of the American Association of University Professors.
-The seventeen members of the Executive Committee are responsible for the grades and assessments.
+This 2004-05 State of the Faculty Report Card is produced and distributed by the University of Washington chapter of the American Association of University Professors.
+The seventeen members of the AAUP Executive Committee are responsible for the grades and assessments.

 For more than 80 years, AAUP has been the guardian of academic freedom, shared governance, and tenure at the University of Washington and universities throughout the United States.
 AAUP operates on both a national and campus level, sustained by the 45,000 members whose dues insure that faculty will have a strong voice.
-Please join
+The UW chapter was founded in 1918 and helped create the Faculty Senate and the system of tenure at UW.
+Please join in the work of AAUP.